Flipped learning, Part-time, Engineering study, Tertiary education, Vocational education

 The 10th International Symposium on Advances in Technology Education

 Hung, K. (2016).
 Is a flipped learning approach suitable for part-time engineering students at tertiary level education?.
-The 10th International Symposium on Advances in Technology Education.
-Retrieved from http://repository.vtc.edu.hk/ive-eng-sp/34
+The 10th International Symposium on Advances in Technology Education, 500-503.
+Retrieved from https://repository.vtc.edu.hk/ive-eng-sp/34